 Withdraw

-A registered student may withdraw from a course during the term the add/drop timeframe and will not receive a grade.

 A registered student may withdraw during weeks 3-8 of the term and will receive a withdrawal (W) grade.
+For classes lasting less than a full-term (11 weeks), seventy percent completion of contact hours is the equivalent of the eighth week (E.g. week 6 for an 8 week course or week 4 for a 5 week course).

 After the eighth week of the term, if a student has attended, the instructor will determine whether the student may receive a withdrawal (W) or be held responsible for a grade.
-For classes lasting less than a full-term, seventy percent completion of contact hours is the equivalent of the sixth week.
+For classes lasting less than a full-term, seventy percent completion of contact hours is the equivalent of the eighth week.